awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-expressions.md

 Expression exp = Expression.builder().expression("attribute_not_exists (movie)").build();
 ```

-The DynamoDB Developer Guide contains complete information on the[ low\-level expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.html) used with DynamoDB\.
+The DynamoDB Developer Guide contains complete information on the[ low\-level expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.html) that are used with DynamoDB\.

 ## Condition expressions and conditionals<a name="ddb-en-client-expressions-cond"></a>